Join the Adventure!

 Atlas Mountains, Atlantic Coast and the Sahara Desert

 Our new Overland Yacht will be departing later this year – hitting the Sahara while Europe heads into midwinter, and following the sunshine South – you can join for a stay aboard!

-September and October will be spent in Morocco, Western Sahara and Mauritania – with a little extension into Senegal to complete the Paris – Dakar rally route.
-These places, especially Morocco, are really easy to get to so ideal to come and try out life aboard the Vegan Overland Yacht as we venture into Africa.
+December and January will be spent in Morocco, Western Sahara and Mauritania – with a little extension into Senegal to complete the old Paris – Dakar rally route.
+These places, especially Morocco, are (usually!) really easy for you to get to so ideal to come and try out life aboard the Vegan Overland Yacht as we venture into Africa.
 Of course if you REALLY want to get away, how about taking some months off and joining in the whole expedition?

 As well as the grand landscapes, we will visit the historic cities of Fez, Casablanca and Marrakech – with time to become immersed in the ancient medinas, and stock up on spices from market stalls for our on-board kitchen.
 There will even be a visit to a vegan restaurant or two!